ReflectIQBusiness/monai-arch-benchmark/Readme.md

 This repository contains the code for the study

-> **Architecture–Task Interaction Analysis in 3D Medical Image Segmentation
-> using CNN and Transformer Architectures Across Multiple MSD Tasks**
+> **A MONAI-based software framework for architecture–task analysis in 3D medical image segmentation**

-submitted to **Neurocomputing** as an Open Source Project (OSP).
+submitted to **Neurocomputing** as a Software publication.

 The code provides a **unified MONAI-based pipeline** to train and evaluate a set of 3D architectures (CNNs and transformers) on multiple **Medical Segmentation Decathlon (MSD)** tasks under a